 The History of DISC Theory and Hiring

-To understand why you shouldn’t only use DISC as a hiring tool, it’s important to note that one of the earliest uses of DISC theory was actually as a selection assessment.
+To understand why you shouldn’t only use DISC as a pre-employment test, it’s important to note that one of the earliest uses of DISC theory was a selection assessment.

 Wait, what?
-William Moulton Marston originally developed DISC theory as a way to understand normal behavior (which Marston called “emotions”).
+William Moulton Marston originally developed DISC theory to understand normal behavior (which Marston called “emotions”).

-However, when Clarke created the first version of the AVA he combined Marston’s theory with a seperate theory from Prescott Lecky on motivation.
+However, when Clarke created the first version of the AVA he combined Marston’s theory with a separate theory from Prescott Lecky on motivation.